Complimentary language and gender: Opposite-gender compliments

 Robin Lakoff's famous work on "women's speech" has been evaluated by Brower, Gerritsen, and DeHaan, and they found that the inventory of words that had been labeled as characteristically "women's speech" were actually used by both genders when addressing women, especially in complimentary language.
 What had previously been categorized as adjectives primarily used by women ("adorable", "charming","sweet", "lovely", "divine", as opposed to the neutral words "great", "terrific","cool", "neat") were found in numerous examples of men referring to or addressing women.
 Though still unproven, this type of "unusual" discourse further emphasizes a distinction between complimentary and regular language.

 Studies that discuss opposite-sex compliments in specialized environments include Lauzen and Dozier's study on compliments on primetime sitcoms.
 Though by no means as natural as everyday interactions, the number and type of appearance comments between female and male characters both mirror and conflict with data from real-life studies.
-Most realistically accurate was the fact that female characters were twice as likely to be recipients of appearance-based comments.
+Most realistically accurate was that female characters were twice as likely to be recipients of appearance-based comments.
 Conflicting facts include the balanced number of male-female and female-male compliments based on physical appearance, as opposed to others' findings that show a clear disparity, with a higher occurrence of male-female compliments.
 Relatedly, the study also examined insults, in which they found that although male-male insults are more likely than male-female insults, females-female insults (and compliments) are just as frequent as female-male ones.

 The other specialized study concentrated on gender relations in the corporate workplace.
 Wolfson found that male professionals felt little hesitation in making personal compliments to female co-workers, especially as jokes.
 These "sexist compliments" are more frequent when the woman is the subordinate position (i.e. male boss to female secretary).
 However, they found no occurrences of male subordinates being spoken to in this way, either from female or male superiors.